Tree & Community Forestry

 Who to contact:

-• Environmental Planner, 651-249-2304: Tree Preservation for planned building development and tree ordinance revisions
+• Sustainability Coordinator, 651-249-2304: Tree Preservation for planned building development and tree ordinance revisions

 • Natural Resources Coordinator, 651-249-2416: Tree Disease Inspection Program and overall urban forestry program